 Non-Contact Torque Measurement of a Rotating Coupling or Shaft

-The TVS+™ system can also be used as a punctual torque measurement system.
+The TVS+™ system measures torque and speed of rotary shafts.
 It takes less than an hour of downtime to instrument the turbomachinery, typically the coupling, with the self adhesive labels that enable torque measurement.
 This makes the TVS+™ system an ideal tool for troubleshooting and diagnostics.

 Additionally, combining the torque and speed measurement from TVS™ or TVS+™ results in a high accuracy measurement of shaft power and enables precise calculation of system efficiency.